MykalMachon/mykal.codes/src/posts/websites-and-wes-anderson.md

 In addition to these visual elements, both Anderson's films and good web design focus on creating a cohesive experience for the viewer or user.
 In Anderson's films, this often involves carefully crafting the storyline and character arcs to create a sense of unity.
 In web design, this involves creating a clear hierarchy and structure, using consistent branding, and ensuring that all elements of the site work together to create a seamless experience.

 So next time you're watching a Wes Anderson film, take a moment to appreciate the similarities between his visual style and good web design.
 And if you're a web designer, consider drawing inspiration from Anderson's unique approach to create engaging and effective websites.

+> This post was heavily written by ChatGPT 🤯
+>
+> I gave it a pretty detailed prompt for it to get here; but I was really surprised at just how good it was.
+I'm going to use this as a template to insert some of my more nuanced opinions on the topic.